 NOBODY KNOWS!! 🖥️

 So, what does this all mean?
-Well, it means the only way you can be sure to get about a 7.0 in your test is to make sure that you score a 7.0 in Task 2 AND Task 1.
+Well, it means that nobody really knows how your overall IELTS writing band score is calculated!
+So, the only way you can be sure to get about a 7.0 in your test is to make sure that you score a 7.0 in Task 2 AND Task 1.